 If I am at Walmart or Target and I buy clothes, diapers, household stuff, and groceries, I can easily split that spending into multiple categories.

-Whether you connect YNAB to your bank or enter your spending manually, you have to categorize each transaction.
+Whether you connect YNAB to your bank or import your transactions manually, you have to categorize or “approve” each transaction.
 As you categorize transactions in the GROCERY BUDGET category, that number goes down.

 We’ve tried every budgeting tool out there, and this one is worth it’s weight in gold.
 It’s $6.99/ month (after the free trial), which you will more than make up for once you start using it to track your spending.
 Plus you can do a free 34 day trial without even entering a credit card.

 I created this simple spreadsheet for anyone who is just die-hard for spreadsheets.

 You can either print it or use it on your computer.

 If you print it out, it’s small enough to fit in your wallet.
 Just manually enter the amount you spent every time you grocery shop.
 Write your monthly budget goal somewhere on the top of the page!

 Or, you can keep it on your computer, and the spreadsheet will add the total monthly grocery spending for you as you enter each receipt’s amount.